Advertising education: Advertising organizations

 Along with advertising's role in higher education, professional advertising associations such as American Advertising Federation, American Association of Advertising Agencies (AAAA) provide a variety of educational programs to students and working professionals.
-Academic and research based organizations, such as the American Academy of and the Advertising Education Foundation work to research advertising, its functions and its future, as well as provide a variety of educational resources to students.
+Academic and research based organizations, such as the American Academy and the Advertising Education Foundation work to research advertising, its functions and its future, as well as provide a variety of educational resources to students.
+The AAAA started the publishment of the Journal of Advertising in 1972 in order to support knowledge dissemination.